Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order: Evolution

-While the leading order kernel is given by Eq.~\eqref{eq:defCS}, perturbative higher orders can be found {\it e.g.} in Sec.III of \cite{Echevarria:2015uaa}, where it is needed to include a relative factor of 2 with respect to the convention employed in this paper.
+At 1-loop, $\tilde{K}_{CS}$ is given by Eq.~\eqref{eq:defCS}.
+For perturbative higher orders see {\it e.g.} Sec.~III of \cite{Echevarria:2015uaa}, where it is needed to include a relative factor of 2 with respect to the convention employed in this paper.
 Apart from perturbative higher order corrections, one might also consider RG evolution from the scale $\mu_i$ to a suitable renormalization point of the CS Green's function; finally it is also possible to include a model for non-perturbative effects.
 If one restricts oneself on the other hand to the leading order kernel Eq.~\eqref{eq:defCS}, the above integral can be easily evaluated and one finds